adobe/aquarium-bait/README.md

 * bait/
    > git submodule with aquarium-bait repo content, you still be able to use `bait/specs` to build images
 * out/
-   > dir where the images will be stored.
-Better to symlink to `bait/out`
+   > Symlink to `bait/out`.
+VMX don't like symlinks, so to store images `bait/out` dir is always used

 * specs/
-   > specs of your images - they are able to use `bait/specs` images as child/parents
+   > dir with specs of your images - they are able to use `bait/specs` images as child/parents
 * playbooks/
-   > your playbooks, roles & files cache
+   > dir with your playbooks, roles & files cache
    * files
       > symlink to `../bait/playbooks/files`

 * .ansible-lint
-   > Symlink to `bait/.ansible-lint`
+   > Symlink to `bait/.ansible-lint` or your own lint rules for ansible playbooks
 * .gitignore
    > symlink to `bait/.gitignore_prop`
 * .yamllint.yml
-   > Symlink to `bait/.yamllint.yml`
+   > Symlink to `bait/.yamllint.yml` or your own style rules for yaml files
 * ansible.cfg
    > a bit of overrides to make ansible work well
    ```ini